 Continued from previous page

 Field Description

+CREATOR Name of the user created the object

 CREATE_TIME Date and time of object creation

 CHANGER Name of the last user changed the object

 CHANGE_TIME Date and time of object change

 PRIVS String containing the users privileges on the ob-

 ject

 RESOURCES Table of system resources that form this foot-

 print.

-See also table 26.20 on page 347
+See also table 26.20 on page 358

 JOB_DEFINITIONS Table of job definitions that use this footprint.

-See also table 26.21 on page 347
+See also table 26.21 on page 359

-Table 26.19: Description of the output structure of the show footprint statement
+Table 26.19.: Description of the output structure of the show footprint statement